LogIN-/mulset/README.md

 ## How it works?

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to solve a common problem.
 Demo data used with an example looks like
 this: